BarniK-K/Modern-FLL-Scorer-and-Strategy-Planner/README.md

 ---

 ## 🎯 Usage Guide

-1. **Interactive Map:** Drag, drop, and plan your runs with a mission-focused view.
+0. **Login:** For the statistics to work you need to log in (for obvious reasons).
+1. **Interactive Map:** Click on any of the dots on the map to go to the represented mission.
-2. **Timer:** Hit "Start" to time your run and "Stop" to finalize.
+2. **Timer:** Hit "Start" to time your run and "Stop" to finalize, you can score while the robot is running.
-3. **Save Scores:** Enter and save your scores with timestamps for future reference.
+3. **Save Scores:** Save your scores with timestamps for future reference.

 ---